puppetlabs/puppetserver/documentation/intermediate_ca_configuration.markdown

 The `puppet cert generate` command should use the first certificate in the `cacert` file, but unintentionally uses the `localcacert` file.
 This is a [known issue](https://tickets.puppetlabs.com/browse/PUP-7985).

 If the first certificate in this file is not the Puppet intermediate CA certificate, Puppet loads the CA key and a mismatched CA certificate, then fails with a misleading error message.
-The logic for verifying that the key and certificate match is shared with the agent key/certificate verification, and it reports that the agent key and certificate are mismatched when the CA certificate and key are mismatched.
+The logic for verifying that the key and certificate match is shared with the agent key/certificate verification, and it reports that the *agent* key and certificate are mismatched when the *CA* key and certificate are mismatched.

 #### Solution